NATO, Ukraine autonomy pose diplomatic challenges for Biden

 Ukraine, a former Soviet republic with deep cultural and historic ties to Russia, has in recent years sought closer integration with the West and membership in NATO.
 The alliance has held out the promise of membership but it has declined to set a timeline.
 Even before the current crisis, Ukraine was a long way from joining.

-Since 2014, however, when Russia invaded and annexed Crimea and then threw its weight behind the armed separatists in Ukraine’s eastern Donbas region, the United States and other NATO members have been helping Ukraine build up its defenses.
+Since 2014, however, when Russia invaded and annexed Crimea and then threw its weight behind the armed separatists in the industrial Donbas region, the United States and other NATO members have been helping Ukraine build up its defenses.

 National security adviser Jake Sullivan stressed at a White House briefing after Biden’s call with Putin that “there was the delivery of defensive assistance to Ukraine just very recently, and that will continue.”